 \section{Introduction}

-Conformal symmetry occurs in many places throughout physics and has been providing important tools to theoretical and mathematical physics.
-It is a symmetry enjoyed in Nature by the sourceless electromagnetism (Maxwell's equations) and the standard model of particle physics, before the spontaneous symmetry breaking and quantum corrections are taken into account.
-It can also arise as an approximate symmetry, e.g. for high-energies process in particle physics or in the vicinity of a critical point.
-Conformal invariance might even appear as an ``hidden'' symmetry to non-relativistic models, such as the well-know example of the hydrogen atom, and is key to a fine-grained understanding of the spectrum of such models.
+Conformal symmetry is a recurring theme in physics, offering essential tools for both theoretical and mathematical physics.
+This symmetry is embodied in the source-free Maxwell's equations and within the standard model of particle physics, prior to the consideration of spontaneous symmetry breaking and quantum corrections.
+Additionally, it can emerge as an approximate symmetry in scenarios like high-energy processes in particle physics or near a critical point.
+Furthermore, conformal invariance may appear as an ``hidden'' symmetry in certain non-relativistic models, such as the hydrogen atom, and plays a crucial role in achieving a detailed comprehension of the spectrum within these models.

-Frequently conformal symmetry and gauge symmetries occurs simultaneously.
-In such cases, the gauge symmetry has to be fixed which, in doing so, often spoils the conformal invariance.
-This needs not to happen as sometimes conformal invariance can remain while fixing the gauge symmetry.
+Conformal and gauge symmetries frequently arise together.
+In many instances, the gauge symmetry is fixed while spoiling the conformal invariance.
+However, this is not always the case; it is possible for conformal invariance to be preserved even when the gauge symmetry is fixed.
 This article investigates such a case.

-This article provides a conformally invariant gauge fixing equation and a field strength $F$ to a field $A$ solution of a restriction to conformally flat Einstein space-time (CFES) of a conformally invariant equation \cite{Wunsch86}, namely: